 This indicator takes a broad overview of the condition of the water environment; it relates to freshwater bodies, wetlands, groundwaters, estuaries and coastal waters.
-The indicator is composed of several metrics including: percentage of water tests meeting good (or better) Water Environment (Water Framework Directive) (England and Wales) Regulations 2017 (the WFD regulations) status for ecology and chemistry, percentage of water bodies achieving good ecological status, and compliance of waters specially protected for specific uses such as drinking water abstraction and nature conservation.
-Some of these data relating to protected sites are also included in ‘D2 Extent and condition of protected sites – land, water and sea’.
-All the Water theme indicators are linked, but 2 indicators that are important to consider as part of the wider state of the water environment are: ‘B4 Condition of bathing waters’ and ‘B6 Natural functions of water and wetland ecosystems’.
+The indicator comprises several metrics including percentage of water tests meeting good (or better) status for ecology and chemistry, percentage of water bodies achieving good ecological status, and compliance of waters specially protected for specific uses such as drinking water abstraction and nature conservation.
+‘Status’ refers to quality as measured under the Water Environment (Water Framework Directive) (England and Wales) Regulations 2017 (the WFD Regulations).
+Some of these data relating to protected sites are also included in indicator ‘D2 Extent and condition of protected sites – land, water and sea’.
+All the Water theme indicators are linked, but 2 indicators that are important to consider as part of the wider state of the water environment are ‘B4 Condition of bathing waters’ and ‘B6 Natural functions of water and wetland ecosystems’.

 Readiness and links to data

-75% passing quantitative tests and 45% pass chemical (qualitative) tests.
+In 2019, 75% of groundwaters passed quantitative tests and 45% passed chemical (qualitative) tests.

-c) Sites specially protected for specific uses such as drinking water abstraction and
+B3c) Sites specially protected for specific uses such as drinking water abstraction and nature conservation

 In 2019 to 2020, 52% of surface water and 53% of groundwater areas (sites) protected for drinking water abstraction were assessed as not being at risk of deterioration.
 For protected nature sites, 46% were in favourable condition and 47% were in an unfavourable but recovering condition in 2019.

 No assessment of change was undertaken for this indicator as a suitable time series is not yet available in the Outcome Indicator Framework.